top of page

 The future is for keiki

-We share a mutual concern that the keiki do not have the opportunity to get their diving gear and spear some fish with friends because the near shore fishery no longer has an adequate supply of fish.
-From a cultural standpoint; teaching keiki–with no knowledge of this part of Hawaiian culture–is an opportunity for us to get involved and give back to our community.
+We share a mutual concern that many keiki in Kailua today do not have access to traditional knowledge about fishing and if they do they may not have the opportunity to get their diving gear and spear some fish with friends because the near shore fishery no longer has an adequate supply of fish.

 Our Other Initiatives